 Front Range Contemporary Quilters has an active and vibrant exhibitions program showcasing member’s art.
 We hold at least one exhibition per year in local and regional art spaces, from museums and art centers to public spaces such as hospitals and libraries.
 All our exhibitions are juried by arts professionals from outside Front Range Contemporary Quilters.
 Often themed, the exhibitions have served to bring awareness of the art quilt to a wide audience.

-Accepted art work delivery: Accepted art work may be delivered at FRCQ meeting on May 15, 2017.
-Final deadline for delivery to Red Rocks Community College is June 2, 1017.
+Accepted art work delivery: Accepted art work may be delivered at FRCQ meeting on August 21, 2017.
+Final deadline for delivery to NCAR is August 28, 2017.

 - Artists must be a paid member of FRCQ in 2017 to enter this exhibit.